🐾 MyPawellness.com — Real Advice from a Real Pet Owner

 The Bottom Line

-Veterinarian administering IV fluids to a calm cat in clinic for lily poisoning treatment
+Veterinarian administering IV fluids to a cat during treatment

 Luna Saber — Pet Owner and Writer

-Real experiences from life with 1 dog and 4 cats in a NYC apartment.
-Not a vet — just someone who has navigated these situations many times and done the research.
-Always consult your vet for medical decisions about your specific pet.
+Real experiences from life with 4 cats.
+Not a vet — just someone who has navigated this and done the research.

 Related Articles